The Public Paperfolding History Project

 The Paper Banger

-This page attempts to record what is known about the origin and history of the Paper Banger.
+This page is being used to collect information about the history of the Paper Banger.
 Please contact me if you know any of this information is incorrect or if you have any other important information that should be added.
 Thank you.

 There are two closely related forms of the Paper Banger which produce either one or two bangs.
 For this reason I call them the Single-barrelled Paper Banger and the Double-Barrelled Paper Banger.
 I have not separated their occurrences into separate chronologies.